Read online from anywhere.

 Tar Heel Maps

 A collection of maps of North Carolina presented to the college by Gregory Williams, a 1975 graduate of NC Wesleyan who also served on the Board of Trustees for a number of years.
 The Collection of North Carolina Maps includes maps printed between 1590 and 1995 and is housed with the Archives in the old part of the library.
 Williams collaborated with his former professor, Allen S. Johnson a catalogue,Tar Heel Maps: Colony and State, 1590-1995.
-Dr. Johnson is Professor Emeritus of History and Geography at NC Wesleyan and has been a distinguished member of the faculty for over 40 years.
+Dr. Johnson was Professor Emeritus of History and Geography at NC Wesleyan and was a distinguished member of the faculty for over 40 years.

 Littleton College Collection